 In our terminology, a context is a container that can hold an arbitrary number of string name-value pairs, as well as other contexts.
-These contexts are defined as a recursive XML schematic diagram shown in Fig. 2 (see example at URL given in item 3 of Appendix), so the schema supports an arbitrarily deep and complex tree-shaped data structure.
+These contexts are defined as a recursive XML schema (see example at URL given in item 3 of Appendix), so the schema supports an arbitrarily deep and complex tree-shaped data structure.
 In practice, a user's context data consists of a root context, with child contexts for particular problem groups for that user and grandchild contexts for particular problem sessions.